Understanding FFL Transfer Fees: A Guide

 Factors Influencing FFL Transfer Fees

-• Location: Dealers in urban areas may charge higher fees due to increased operational costs.
+• Location: Dealers in urban areas may charge higher fees.

-• Type of Firearm: Fees may vary depending on whether the firearm is a handgun, rifle, or specialty firearm.
+• Type of Firearm: Fees may vary depending on whether the firearm is a handgun or a specialty firearm.

-• Volume of Transfer: Bulk transfers might incur lower per-gun fees, as dealers often offer discounts for multiple firearms.
+• Volume of Transfer: Bulk transfers might incur lower per-gun fees.

 Additional Fees to Consider